arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 In both cohorts, individuals were invited to participate in the survey-only portion of the study if they were: lactating, pregnant, or intended to become pregnant in the next 12 months; unable to wear a mask for the clinic visit; demonstrated acute COVID-19 symptoms within the previous 14 days; or reported a health condition that made them uncomfortable with participating in the clinic visit.
 Informed consent was obtained for all participants.

-Upon enrollment, returning students were supplied with a REDCap survey to examine socio-behavioral phenomena, such as attendance at gatherings and adherence to non-pharmaceutical interventions, in addition to information pertaining to their travel history and contact with individuals who were known or suspected of being positive for SARS-CoV-2.
+Upon enrollment, returning students were supplied with a REDCap survey to examine sociobehavioral phenomena, such as attendance at gatherings and adherence to non-pharmaceutical interventions, in addition to information pertaining to their travel history and contact with individuals who were known or suspected of being positive for SARS-CoV-2.
 Community residents received similar surveys with questions relating to potential SARS-CoV-2 household exposures.
 All eligible participants were scheduled for a clinical visit at each time interval where blood samples were collected.